 The MTR will assess progress towards the achievement of the project objectives and outcomes as specified in the Project Document, and assess early signs of project success or failure with the goal of identifying the necessary changes to be made in order to set the project on-track to achieve its intended results.
 The MTR will also review the project’s strategy, its risks to sustainability.

-The main purpose of the MTR is to assess whether the project is on course in line with its project strategic target setting and UNDP Country Programme Action Plan (CPAP), and make recommendation to enhance and improve the project performance as well as suggestion for future improvement (i.e. in the areas related to the appropriate project design, process of implementation, effectiveness, efficiency, partnership and sustainability).
+The main purpose of the MTR is to assess whether the project is on course in line with its project strategic target setting and UNDP Country Programme Document(?)), and make recommendation to enhance and improve the project performance as well as suggestion for future improvement (i.e. in the areas related to the appropriate project design, process of implementation, effectiveness, efficiency, partnership and sustainability).

-Using the results findings and lessons learnt to improve the project document and framework to reflect on the current project context and situation with strong connection to the Country Programme Action Plan (CPAP) and related current strategic country focused areas.
+Using the results findings and lessons learnt to improve the project document and framework to reflect on the current project context and situation with strong connection to the Country Programme Action Plan (CPAP) / Country Programme Document and related current strategic country focused areas.

 MTR APPROACH & METHODOLOGY